Understanding the Last Fifty Years of Global Development

 For starters, no one can really agree on what development is.

 Development deals with the overall well-being of people in a given country.
 But what exactly does someone need to live well?
-Is a steady income enough, or does someone need other things like access to education and health care?
+Is a steady income enough, or does someone need other things, such as access to education and health care?
 Can a country be considered developed if some of its citizens fare much better than many others?
 Because there are no clear answers to these complex questions, there is no single definition of development.

 Nonetheless, some of the world’s leading institutions, such as the United Nations, have taken up the task of defining development.
 The UN Development Program (UNDP), one of the largest “programs” within the United Nations, works with countries to reduce poverty and inequality.
 (Entities in the UN system are classified as funds, programs, specialized agencies, and others.)
 Here’s how the UNDP defines and measures development:

-On examining the basic measures of development similar to the UNDP’s three dimensions, it would appear that everything is improving.
+By many measures of development, it would appear that everything is improving.
 The world today is a healthier, better educated, and wealthier place than it was fifty years ago.

 But these trends do not tell the whole story.
-While average global development is on the rise, not everyone has benefited equally.
+While these measures of global development are, on average, improving, not everyone has benefited equally.
 Roughly 85 percent of the world’s poor live in either sub-Saharan Africa or South Asia, although these regions are home to only 38 percent of the world’s total population.

 Similarly, inequality can exist within countries, just as it does between them.
-South Africa has one of the largest economies and highest measures of GDP per capita in its region, but it is also one of the most unequal countries there.
+South Africa has one of the largest economies and among the highest GDP per capita in its region, but it is also one of the most unequal countries there.
+Meanwhile, the United States, the world’s largest economy, has higher income and wealth inequality than nearly any other developed country.
 Just because a country has high GDP or GDP per capita does not mean that the wealth is shared equitably among its citizens.

 So why do some countries develop faster or more equally than others?